aspose-drawing/Aspose.Drawing-API-Reference/english/java/com.aspose.drawing/graphics/_index.md

 | format | [StringFormat](../../com.aspose.drawing/stringformat) | [StringFormat](../../com.aspose.drawing/stringformat) that represents formatting information, such as line spacing, for the string. |

 **Returns:**
-[SizeF](../../com.aspose.drawing/sizef) - This method returns a [SizeF](../../com.aspose.drawing/sizef) structure that represents the size, in the units specified by the `P:Graphics.PageUnit` property, of the string specified in the `text` parameter as drawn with the `font` parameter and the `format` parameter.
+[SizeF](../../com.aspose.drawing/sizef) - This method returns a [SizeF](../../com.aspose.drawing/sizef) structure that represents the size, in the units specified by the `Graphics.PageUnit` property, of the string specified in the `text` parameter as drawn with the `font` parameter and the `format` parameter.
 ### measureString(String text, Font font, SizeF layoutArea, StringFormat stringFormat) {#measureString-java.lang.String-com.aspose.drawing.Font-com.aspose.drawing.SizeF-com.aspose.drawing.StringFormat-}
 ```
 public final SizeF measureString(String text, Font font, SizeF layoutArea, StringFormat stringFormat)